retooth2/xenharmlib/doc/prim_interval_fan.rst

 Keep in mind that even if two interval fans might have the same symbolic string representation in a notation, they are not necessarily equal.
-A major third interval in 31-EDO has for example a different frequency ratio than a major third interval in 12-EDO:
+A major third interval in 31-EDO has, for example, a different frequency ratio than a major third interval in 12-EDO:

 .. testcode::